CognizantQAHub/Cognizant-Intelligent-Test-Scripter-Helpdoc/docs/faq/FAQ_GitHub.md

 <br>
-**How to handle the exception “Seems Like the Element [<objectname>] is Not Visible or hidden at the moment” that is triggered during a test case execution?**
+**How to handle the exception “Seems Like the Element is Not Visible or hidden at the moment” that is triggered during a test case execution?**

 Please check the following,
 - Analyze how the web element are identified during execution (with which property/attribute) from the console log of execution.
-- Check if that property (with which CITS is identifying the element) is a unique match for the element
-- Try adding a “**waitforelementobeclickable**” action before performing the actual operation on the element
+- Check if that property (with which CITS is identifying the element) is a unique match for the element Try adding a “**waitforelementobeclickable**” action before performing the actual operation on the element